muhammetsalihaslan/Calculator_Is/README.md

 ## css

 1-Apart from the general css properties i copied the font named oswald from google fonts as an extra

+## js

+1- i made definition to run the screen and key part in js